redwoodjs/redwood/docs/docs/uploads.md

 This is because Prisma doesn't have a native File type.
 Instead, we store the file path or URL as a string in the database.
 The actual file processing and storage will be handled in your service layer, and pass the path to Prisma to save.

-### Setting up Storage processors and Prisma extension
+### Setting up Storage savers and Prisma extension

-To make it easier (and more consistent) dealing with file uploads, Redwood gives you a standardized way of "processing" your uploads (i.e. save to storage) and a prisma extension that will handle deletion and updates automatically for you.
+To make it easier (and more consistent) dealing with file uploads, Redwood gives you a standardized way of "saving" your uploads (i.e. write to storage) and a prisma extension that will handle deletion and updates automatically for you.
 The rest of the doc assumes you are running a "Serverful" configuration for your deployments, as it involves the file system.

 Let's first run the setup command: